-Join George Maestri for an in-depth discussion in this video Setting up a control panel, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Setting up a control panel, part of Maya: Character Rigging.

 Now let's do some advanced facial rigging.…We're going to create a control panel for our character's head and that will…allow us to do most of our facial animation from within this one interface.…So I already have it kind of partially set up.…Now this is just one example of a way to do facial controls here, and you can see…we have controls for the eyes, the lids, the jaw, the lower faces all down here,…pupils, so on and so forth, and these are really just curves.
 They're wires just…like all the other controls that we have for our character.…